DefangLabs/samples/samples/sailsjs-postgres/README.md

 ---

-Title: GraphQL API with Hasura + Postgres
+Title: Postgres + sailsjs

-Short Description: A sample project demonstrating how to deploy Hasura with Defang and connect it to a Postgres database
+Short Description: A sample project demonstrating how to deploy a project with Postgres + Sailsjs

-Tags: hasura, graphql, postgres, database
+Tags: Postgres, Sailsjs,

-Languages: sql, graphql
+Languages: sql, nodejs